mshwf/xamarin-docs/docs/xamarin-forms/user-interface/custom-controls.md

 }
 ```
 The `CustomPropertyChanged` is called whenever the bindable property, which [`propertyChanged`](xref:Xamarin.Forms.BindableProperty.BindingPropertyChangedDelegate) delegate is attached to, changes, a change occurs when the property is set when the custom control is initialized.
-Typically, bindable properties' `propertyChanged` delegate are attached to the same method, when they're responsible for customizing the control's appearance, because we want to make sure all properties are updated once another property changes, for that reason, the `IsSelected` bindable property isn't attached to a `propertyChanged` delegate beacuse no UI customization is required based on its initial value, but if the value of the `IsSelected` property is set, for example, from data binding, then `propertyChanged` is required to initialize the control with the correct state based on the `IsSelected` property value, in this tutorial, the control is always initialized in unselected state (`IsSelected` value is `false`).
+Typically, bindable properties' `propertyChanged` delegate are attached to the same method, when they're responsible for customizing the control's appearance, because we want to make sure all properties are updated once another property changes.
+The `IsSelected` bindable property isn't attached to a `propertyChanged` delegate beacuse no UI customization is required based on its initial value, but if the value of the `IsSelected` property is set, for example, from data binding, then `propertyChanged` is required to initialize the control with the correct state based on the `IsSelected` property value, in this tutorial, the control is always initialized in unselected state (`IsSelected` value is `false`).

 > [!NOTE]
 > When the custom control is initialized, `propertyChanged` delegate is called in the same order as the properties initialization order in XAML (or code), so for properties attached to the same delegate, the last call to the delegate handler is where all properties have been set.